Clarification of Biblical Teachings

 The Calvinism/Arminianism Debate.

-At Crossing we believe in predestination and election but tend to lean toward a more Arminian view on these issues.
+At Crossing, we believe in predestination and election but lean toward a more Arminian view.
 Grace is needed in this area.

 https://www.gotquestions.org/Calvinism-vs-Arminianism.html